The Attack On Titan Season 4 Part 2 release date has been officially confirmed to be scheduled for Winter 2022 by FUNimation.

 This article provides everything known about Attack On Titan Season 4 Part 2 (Shingeki no Kyojin Season 4 Part 2) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Attack On Titan Season 4 Part 2 release date predictions
+Attack On Titan Season 4 Part 2 release date: What does Winter 2022 mean?

-Nor has Studio MAPPA officially confirmed that the Final Season would have a Part 2 or be a split-cour anime season.
+Studio MAPPA officially confirmed that the Final Season will have a Part 2 that’s a split-cour anime season.
+It’s going to be released in the Winter.

 Once the news is officially confirmed, this article will be updated with the relevant information.
-In the meantime, it’s possible to speculate about when, or if, the Shingeki no Kyojin Season 4 Part 2 premiere date will occur in the future.
+In the meantime, it’s possible to speculate about when the Shingeki no Kyojin Season 4 Part 2 premiere date will occur in the future.

 The Attack On Titan Chapter 139 release date is set for April 9, 2021.
 The Attack On Titan Volume 34 release date is scheduled for June 9, 2021.
 It will contain the final chapter.